BostonUniversitySeniorDesign/Team-24-tethered-drone/README.md

 In the automatic mode, the script that controls the drone is ardupilot.
 Ardupilot is an open source code base created for controlling drones, copters, rc planes, etc.
 However, as stated above, the ardupilot code base is full of bugs that are very difficult to find.
-A specific example is a floating point error that could occur at seemingly any point during the simulation.
+A specific example is a floating point error with the ardupilot code that could occur at seemingly any point during the simulation.
 Another issue that may arise is even if the ardupilot build works one day, it could not work the next.
 Unfortunately, the reason for this is not known.
-Even after extensive testing and debugging, there was not a solution that worked.
+Even after extensive testing and debugging, creating a custom build of an out-of-box version of Ardupilot could work.
+This build would replace the ArduPilotBuild.exe in our repository.
+The github for ardupilot is: https://github.com/ArduPilot/ardupilot.

+A third issue that has occurred for some users causes the XPlaneBuffer.js file to throw an error saying "doesn't recognize extplanejs".
+The solution here would be to go to the directory of XPlaneBuffer.js on a command prompt and type "npm install extplanejs".
-A third issue that may arise is that .bat files may not be compatible with certain local machines.
+A fourth issue that may arise is that .bat files may not be compatible with certain local machines.
 If that is the case, the solution would be to run the command line prompts found in the .bat files separately.
+Below, there's an explanation of how to solve this error.

 **Manual Mode:**
 1. Run X-Plane
 2. Open 3 different Command Prompt Windows – the 3 following lines get their own Command Prompt Window - PATH\TO\FILE\LOCATION should reflect the file path where the 	github repo was cloned